Genusbiz/docs/developers/guidelines-and-best-practices/genus-apps-for-web-hardening.md

 ## Recommended settings for security headers

 ### Normal mode
-This is the settings we currently recommend when using Genus Apps for web.
+This is the settings we currently recommend when using Genus Apps for Web.

 ```
 <system.webServer>